This post contains affiliate links.

 The words “Amsterdam” and “beach” may not be two words you think of together.
 But the beach is a quick day trip from Amsterdam!
-This area is known for being cloudy and rainy.
+The Netherlands is known for being cloudy and rainy.
 Believe it or not, though, that isn’t always the case.
 Some days are actually sunny and hot!
 Those of us who live here cherish these days.
 So, throw on your swimsuit and hat, don’t forget the sunscreen (I’m in love with this one!) and let’s head to the beach!

 Sunshine makes us all a bit happier it seems.
 Stress melts away as the warmth of the sun’s rays hit any skin it can get to.
 When in Amsterdam, the immediate thing we think of is that we need to get on a boat.
 Floating along the canals in a small boat is one fabulous way to enjoy a long summer day.
 If you’re in an already-been-there-done-that kind of mood, then getting outside the city and exploring something new is definitely the way to go!